The Most Beautiful Swimming Holes in Tonga(c) tongapocketguide.com

 Niuatoputapu is one of the three islands found in The Niuas island group, usually only visited by yachties or the most adventurous travellers.
 Hihifo is the main village of Niuatoputapu, where you’ll find the freshwater spring.
 There are steps leading down into the pool for easy access for swimming.
 A lot of locals like to swim here too, so it’s recommended that you swim in shorts and a T-shirt to respect local customs.

-Learn more about The Niuas here.
+Learn more about The Niuas in The Complete Travel Guide to The Niuas.

 More Swimming Holes in Tonga

-That’s it for the best swimming holes in Tonga.
-Inspire yourself with more experiences with the 101 Best Things to Do in Tonga: The Ultimate List.
+Finally, inspire yourself with more experiences with the 101 Best Things to Do in Tonga: The Ultimate List.
 Plus, get even more tips in The Complete Travel Guide to Tonga.

 Author